rmholmes/rmholmes.github.io/_pages/publications.md

   **Journal of Climate**.

 ### 2021

+* [26] Bladwell, C., *Holmes, R. M.* and Zika, J. (2021): Internal salt content: a useful framework for understanding the oceanic branch of the water cycle. **Journal of Physical Oceanography**, accepted.

 * [25] Sohail, T., Irving, D., Zika, J., *Holmes, R. M.* and Church,
   J. (2021): Fifty year trends in global ocean heat content traced to